-B. RETIREMENT
+BH.
+RETIREMENT

+An employee may choose to retire following Department of Retirement Services guidelines for individuals participating in PERS 2 or PERS 3 Retirement Systems.
 We realize that the transition to retirement is a major change for most employees.
 If you are planning to retire, we ask that you provide the Executive Director with three months' written notice if possible.
 We will make every effort to help our employees in making the transition to retirement.
 Employees who are not eligible for Medicare may be eligible for COBRA and will, therefore, receive a COBRA notice.
 For discussion about retirement benefits, please see the policy entitled Retirement Plan herein.